Aidge demonstration#

 Static analysis#

-Static analysis can be applied anytime on a graph in order to measure its complexity in terms of memory and operations.
+Static analysis can be applied to a graph at any time to assess its complexity in terms of memory usage and computational operations.

 import aidge_core.static_analysis

-# Dims must be forwarded for static analysis!
+# Dimensions must be forwarded for static analysis!

 model.forward_dims(dims=[[1, 1, 28, 28]], allow_data_dependency=True)